About the foundation

 Who we are

 The Alliance of Democracies Foundation is a non-profit organization founded in 2017 by Anders Fogh Rasmussen, the former NATO Secretary General and former Prime Minister of Denmark.
+The vision of the Alliance of Democracies Foundation is to become the world’s leading “megaphone” for the cause of democracy.
 The Foundation is dedicated to the advancement of democracy and free markets across the globe and runs three programs:

 The Copenhagen Democracy Summit